 This lesson is part of a series of lessons designed for educators to facilitate student-led inquiry around environmental topics.
 If there are time constraints, this lesson can be split into two at the Elaborate portion of the lesson.
 During Phase I of this series, students work towards identifying and learning about environmental topics.
-You can learn more about this series here.

 Articles for Students